 For the Internet

 A setting of 95% or less is required to allow enough white space for presentation.
-If pixel widths are necessary, only a maximum width of 675 pixels is allowed.
+Fixed pixel width is never allowed.
+Table size must be set by percentage only.

 For the Intranet